Escape Publishing - FAQs/Help

 How long will it take you to review my submission?

-All submissions will be reviewed within a two-week period from the date of submission.
-Please follow the submission checklist to ensure we can meet the two-week turnaround.
+All submissions will be reviewed within a six-week period from the date of submission.
+Please follow the submission checklist to ensure we can meet the six-week turnaround.
 Unfortunately if your submission is incomplete, we may not be able to respond in that time.

 What kind of feedback can I expect to receive?